Adolis García: 2023

 In 2023, despite losing the division to the Astros on the final day of the regular season, the Rangers upset the Rays and Orioles to make it to the ALCS to play Houston.
 Over the final four games of the series, García homered five times.
-In Game 5 García hit a lead-changing three-run home run to put Texas up 4-2.
+In Game 5 García hit a lead-changing three-run home run to put Texas up 4–2.
 In the bottom of the eighth, Garcia was at the center of a benches-clearing incident after he was hit by a Bryan Abreu fastball, resulting in his ejection from the game and a fine.
-Houston ended up winning 5-4.
+Houston ended up winning 5–4.
 In Game 6 in Houston, with Texas in a must-win situation, he hit a grand slam in the top of the ninth despite striking out four times that day.
-In Game 7, an 11-4 blowout in favor of Texas, García homered twice and drove in five runs.
+In Game 7, an 11–4 blowout in favor of Texas, García homered twice and drove in five runs.
 Over the series, García set a record with 15 RBIs in a postseason series and was named the ALCS Most Valuable Player.
 In Game 1 of the 2023 World Series versus the Arizona Diamondbacks, García hit a walk-off home run versus Miguel Castro in the bottom of the eleventh inning.
 García set a single post-season record by recording 22 RBI throughout the Rangers run.
 García suffered a strained right oblique at the end of Game 3 and missed the final two games of the series.
 García and Texas won the 2023 World Series in 5 games.
 García won an American League outfield Gold Glove Award in 2023, the first of his career.

-2024
+2024–25

 On February 8, 2024, García signed a two-year, $14 million contract with the Rangers to avoid arbitration.
-In 2024 he batted .224/.284/.400.
+He made 154 appearances for the Rangers during the regular season, batting .224/.284/.400 with 25 home runs, 85 RBI, and 11 stolen bases.

+García made 135 appearances for Texas during the 2025 campaign, slashing .227/.271/.394 with 19 home runs, 75 RBI, and 13 stolen bases.
+On November 21, 2025, García was non-tendered by the Rangers and became a free agent.

+Philadelphia Phillies

+On December 16, 2025, García signed a one-year, $10 million contract with the Philadelphia Phillies.
+In 67 appearances for Philadelphia, he batted .195/.270/.329 with seven home runs, 21 RBI, and three stolen bases.
+On June 12, 2026, García was placed on the 60-day injured list due to a torn right lat muscle.
+On June 18, it was announced that García would require season-ending surgery to address the injury.